falko17/aaoffline/README.md

 aaoffline YOUR_ID_HERE
 ```

-Or, even simpler, you can pass the URL to the case directly:
+Or, even simpler, you can pass the URL[^1] to the case directly:

 ```bash
 aaoffline "http://www.aaonline.fr/player.php?trial_id=YOUR_ID_HERE"
 ```

+You can also pass more than one case at a time (separated by spaces) if you want to download multiple cases at once.

-By default, the case will be put into a directory with the case ID as its name (you can change this by just passing a different directory name as another argument).
+By default, the case will be put into a directory with the case ID as its name.
+You can change this by just passing a different directory name as `-o some_directory`).
+If there are multiple cases, each case will be put into its own folder, again with its case ID as its name, all under the directory chosen with `-o` (or the current directory if none was set).
-The downloaded case can then be downloaded by opening the `index.html` file in the output directory.
+The downloaded case can then be downloaded by opening the `index.html` file in the output directory—all case assets are put in the `assets` directory, so if you want to move this download somewhere else, you'll need to move the `assets` along with it.

-There are some additional parameters you can set, such as `--concurrent-downloads` to choose a different number of parallel downloads to use[^1], or `--player-version` to choose a specific commit of the player (e.g., if a case only worked on an older version).
+There are some additional parameters you can set, such as `--concurrent-downloads` to choose a different number of parallel downloads to use[^2], or `--player-version` to choose a specific commit of the player.
 To get an overview of available options, just run `aaoffline --help`.

-[^1]: This is set to 5 by default, but a higher number can lead to significantly faster downloads.
-Don't overdo it, though, or some servers may block you.

-## Building
+## Building / Installing

 Building `aaoffline` should be straightforward: